Code-X-Novas/Shine_gdsc/README.md

 To run the Shine app locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/shine-app.git`.
+1. Clone this repository to your local machine using `https://github.com/Code-X-Novas/Shine_gdsc.git`.
 2. Open the project in Android Studio.
 3. Build and run the project on an emulator or physical device.